All You Need to Know About Lord Ganesh Statues

 ord ganesha statues at home

-It’s perfectly fine to keep these statues in a cabinet or case with other ornaments and statues too.
+• You can also keep these statues in a cabinet or case with other ornaments and statues.
 But, if you do this, you can’t have them touching other items.
 There should be a gap of around one inch between your Ganesh and anything else.

-Different places have statues differently.
-If you wish to experience the sculpture and offer prayers, head over to the historical places to visit during Ganesh Chaturthi, where you will explore different parts of the country, India.
+Different places have different Ganesh statues.
+If you wish to experience various sculptures and offer prayers, head over to the historical places to visit during Ganesh Chaturthi

 Significance of Ganesh Visarjan

-But there’s another significance of it too.
+But there’s another significance to it, too.
 It is believed that when he leaves your home, he takes away all the obstacles with him, and they are destroyed with the Visarjan.

 How Do Different States in India Celebrate Ganesh Chaturthi?